FAIR Decorative Arts Guide

 • Separate a single high-value porcelain object from a large dinner service or estate group because the research and report burden can be very different.

-• Use FAIR profile fee statements, the fee-transparency guide, and the match form when you need help comparing scope before you contact a specialist directly.
+• Use FAIR profile fee statements, the fee-transparency guide, and match form when you need help comparing scope before contacting a specialist.

 How FAIR routes buyers to ceramics specialists

-FAIR is most useful when buyers know they need a real appraiser but are not sure whether the assignment belongs under ceramics, porcelain, pottery, Asian ceramics, decorative arts, estate work, or insurance scheduling.
+FAIR is most useful when you know you need an appraiser but are not sure whether the assignment belongs under ceramics, porcelain, pottery, Asian ceramics, decorative arts, estate work, or insurance scheduling.

 • Browse the ceramics, porcelain, and pottery directory filters when the object category is already clear.